Beretta APX: APX A1

 In May 2022, Beretta announced the APX A1, an ergonomically improved standard APX designed by Giovanni Prandini.
 The two main differences in the design are the slide and frame construction.
 The slide has deeper and more aggressive slide serrations that are more conventional, and the frame has a higher, undercut trigger guard and an enhanced beavertail.
 Many of the improvements were taken directly from the competition-oriented APX Target, including the blacked-out rear sight, the red-dot standard slide, the lack of finger grooves on the frame and the competition striker and trigger assembly.
 Other improvements include Beretta's "Aqua Tech Shield" finish on both the slide and barrel, a stainless steel chassis and a heavier competition-grade flat recoil spring to reduce recoil.
 There are also no finger grooves on the APX A1 full size frame, though users may use the A0 frames with finger grooves due to parts interchangeability.
 Slides and other parts will also interchange between A0 and A1 models, however in order to ensure proper function, the A0 needs to use its original recoil spring.

 Current APX A1 models include the standard full size, the APX A1 Tactical, APX A1 Compact (which has same dimensions as the APX A0 Centurion), APX A1 Compact Tactical, and APX A1 Carry (subcompact version).
 The APX A1 Tactical comes from the factory with three 21-round magazines, an olive-drab green frame, a threaded barrel and blacked-out suppressor height sights.
 In 2024, Beretta introduced a flat dark earth version of the APX A1 Tactical with a tan slide and frame, albeit with a black interchangeable back strap.
 The APX A1 Compact is the same as the APX A0 Centurion, but with all the improvements of the A1 and incorporating the fiber-optic front sight from the APX Target.
 The APX A1 Compact Tactical is identical to the A1 Compact but with the green frame, threaded barrel and suppressor height sights of the A1 Tactical.
 New production A1 full size models come with the fiber-optic front sight from the APX A1 Compact instead of the tritium front sight from older A1 models.
 The A1 Carry also now has the same disassembly lever as the other guns in the APX platform.

+In August of 2026, Beretta released the "APX A1 Ported", with a single angled port in the barrel and seven ports machined into the slide.
+The front sight, equipped with high-visibility orange paint, is moved back on the slide so the gas can escape the top of the barrel.
+Because this ported configuration directs expanding gas upward, it reduces muzzle rise and felt recoil.
+This increases accuracy and the speed of follow-up shots for either competition shooting and personal defense.
+The APX A1 Ported was released in FDE, OD green and black color patterns, and is also equipped with oversized magazine and ambidextrous slide releases taken from the APX Target.